 a.
-Main Campus - The Administration Building, Chapel, Science building, and Connor Convocation Center, Health Science building, Covington Hall and Centennial Hall, are accessible to members of the campus community and visitors during normal business hours.
+Main Campus - The Administration Building, Chapel, Science building, Connor Convocation Center, Health Science building, Covington Hall and Centennial Hall, are accessible to members of the campus community and visitors during normal business hours.
 Unless there are events in the building, they are key locked from 11:00 pm until 6:00 am and only accessible by contacting Campus Safety.
 Access to any building during the holidays is restricted to faculty, staff and administrator's pre-authorized by their department heads to enter during that time.
 Safety and Security officers patrol regularly through main campus non-residential buildings.
 Safety officers, who are on duty 24 hours a day, also observe video monitors which are connected to cameras located throughout the campus in public access or circulation areas.
 Campus Safety maintains key control for all campus facilities.

-Maintenance and custodial personnel have 24/7 access to buildings on an as needed basis.
+- Maintenance and custodial personnel have 24/7 access to buildings on an as needed basis. - b.

-- b.
 Ohio River Biology Field Station The buildings are accessible only when supervised activities occur at the Ohio River Biology Field Station.
-The keys are under the control of the Laboratory Manager, the Field Station Caretaker and Campus Safety. - 2.
+The keys are under the control of the Laboratory Manager, the Field Station Caretaker and Campus Safety. - c.
+St. Elizabeth Health Center(196 Barnwood Drive) The building is accessible 8a to 8p on Mon. thru Fri., it contains classrooms and offices.
+SEHC is key locked and monitored by Campus Safey 24/7.
+Campus Safety also maintains key control for the building. - d.
+Covington Hall (207 Thomas More)- The building is accessible from 8a to 6p Mon. thru Fri., it contains offices.
+Covington Hall is key locked and monitored by Campus Safey 24/7.
+Campus Safety also maintains key control for the building. - e.
+Centennial Hall (209 Thomas More Parkway)- The building is accessible from 8a to 6p Mon. thru Fri., it contains offices.
+Centennial Hall is key locked and monitored by Campus Safey 24/7.
+Campus Safety also maintains key control for the building. - f.
+Cabrini Hall (365 Thomas More Parkway)- The building is accessible from 8a to 6p Mon. thru Fri., it contains offices and one classroom.
+Cabrini Hall is key locked and monitored by Campus Safey 24/7.
+Campus Safety also maintains key control for the building. - 2.
 Residential Buildings (Main Campus Only): The exterior doors to residence hall buildings are locked 24 hours a day.
 Access to the residence halls is limited to residents and their guests.
 Residents gain access to their buildings by using an electronic card access control system (there is a key override that is under the control of the Office of Campus Safety).
 Resident Hall rooms are individually key-locked.